 - The establishment of innovative cellular model systems to study the functional consequences of potential oncogenes.

 - The characterization of new and rare genetic disease entities.

 - The delineation of genetic alterations with an adverse or favourable prognostic impact, hence, the identification of patients who may benefit from more intensive or alternative therapies or for whom there might be a window of opportunity for treatment de-escalation without risking a higher relapse rate or poorer overall survival.

 Human induced pluripotent stem cells as novel cellular model system

 Due to their self-renewal and differentiation capacities, human induced pluripotent stem cells (hiPSCs) hold considerable promise for in vitro disease modelling and preclinical drug testing.
 Therefore, we aim to in vitro differentiate normal and genetically modified (via CRISPR/Cas9 genome editing) hiPS cell lines towards specific hematopoietic lineages to determine whether this cellular model system may be used to study the oncogenicity and downstream effects of specific cancer-related genetic alterations in cell-type and differentiation stage-specific settings.

 Identification and characterization of rare genetic subtypes

-In recent years, a multitude of novel recurrent genetic rearrangements, which define specific disease entities, have emerged in childhood leukaemia.
-As several of the genetic lesions are cryptic and not detectable by conventional molecular technologies, we are subjecting all so far genetically uncharacterized leukaemia samples to transcriptome (RNA) sequencing and gene expression profiling.
-Within the frame work of the international BFM and Ponte di Legno childhood leukaemia working groups we aim to characterize these novel and rare genetic subtypes in terms of their biological properties and their clinical relevance.
+In recent years, a multitude of novel recurrent genetic rearrangements, which define specific disease entities, have emerged in childhood leukemia.
+As several of the genetic lesions are cryptic and not detectable by conventional molecular technologies, we are subjecting all so far genetically uncharacterized leukemia samples to transcriptome (RNA) sequencing and gene expression profiling.
+Within the frame work of the international BFM and Ponte di Legno childhood leukemia working groups we aim to characterize these novel and rare genetic subtypes in terms of their biological properties and their clinical relevance.

 Prognostic impact of specific genetic alterations